-With a heavy reliance on teen pregnancy, crime and drug statistics, certain neighborhoods, schools and age groups were chosen for specific prevention programs.
+With a heavy reliance on teen pregnancy, crime and drug statistics, certain neighborhoods, schools and age groups were selected for specific prevention programs.
 These early programs usually involved an adult with some authority coming into a school or community center to talk about the horrific atrocities that can happen as a result of poor decisions made by youth.
-The federally sponsored D.A.R.E (Drug Abuse Resistance Education) program model of the 1990s had this type of single-issue model.
-The uniformed officer would get up to the podium in front of an entire class or school to talk about the amount of lives lost in the community due to drug overdoses, he'd show a few pictures with just enough graphic material to shock, but not scar, and have an emotional story of a young person, just like those in the room, whose life was forever changed because of a poor decision to use drugs.
-The program would then end with students taking a pledge to "dare to stay off drugs."
+The federally sponsored Drugs Abuse Resistance Education (D.A.R.E) program model of the 1980s and 1990s had this type of single-issue framework.
+A uniformed officer would get up to the podium in front of an entire class or school to talk about the amount of lives lost in the community due to drug overdoses.
+He'd show a few pictures with just enough graphic material to shock, but not scar the students, and then he'd share an emotional story of a young person, just like those in the room, whose life was forever changed because of a poor decision to use drugs.
+The program would then end with students taking a pledge to stay off drugs.
+Rosenbaum and Hanson (1998) found no difference with regard to recent and lifetime use of drugs between the students who had taken part in the D.A.R.E. program and those in the control group.
+D.A.R.E. has since gone through several iterations and its middling performance has sparked the development of a thorough certification process through Substance Abuse and Mental Health Services Administration (SAMHSA) to ensure more effective alcohol and/or drug education programs (Skager, 2007).

-These prevention and intervention programs still exist today.
-They target young people who are perceived as the greatest threat or who are the most susceptible to get involved in the criminal justice or social services systems; these youth are deemed "at risk."
-At risk youth became code for young people of color and has expanded to a long list of youth in specific groups that encompasses youth in poverty, GLBT youth, and youth living in urban neighborhoods with high crime rates.
-Without examining oppressive factors in the lives of young people that might drive youth with these identities and experiences to make negative decisions, prevention programs suggest to young people that because of who they are and their environment, they are more likely to make poor decisions.
-This message is oppressive and can be detrimental both to youth involved in prevention programs and youth not associated with one.
+Similar prevention and intervention programs, however, still exist today.
+They target young people who are perceived to be the greatest threat to communities or who are the most susceptible to get involved in the criminal justice or social services systems; these youth are deemed "at risk."
+At risk youth became a code phrase referring to young people of color and has expanded to a long list of youth in specific groups that includes youth in poverty; gay, lesbian, bisexual, transgender, queer, intersex and asexual (GLBTQIA) youth; and youth living in urban neighborhoods with high crime rates.
+Without examining oppressive factors in the lives of young people and the ways in which they might drive youth with these identities and experiences to make negative decisions, prevention programs suggest to young people that because of who they are and their environment, they are more likely to make poor decisions.
+This message is oppressive and can be detrimental both to youth involved in prevention programs and to youth who are not associated with one.